Joelute/casper-product-demo/README.md

     The layout of this can be easily achieved using grid templates and assigning proper areas and positions to the associated picture/element

-- overview of product information (price, review, description)
+- Overview of product information (price, review, description)

     Product information is just information stacked on each other we're going rows.
 Using Flexbox is very easy to get the layout that we would like